Welcome to our website - find out about our services – visit our store.

 The Timber Toter, All American’s first toy truck, was released in 1947 when clear-cutting was still common, and seven billion board feet of lumber were milled in Oregon.
 Early All American dump trucks reflected the flurry of housing construction for returning GIs following passage of the GI Bill in 1944.
 The Interstate Highway System, authorized in 1956, and other major infrastructure projects made use of heavy haulers and dump trucks.
 Agricultural industries such as ranching and grass seed growing were also represented by All American toy trucks.
 These durable toys were all inspired by the real trucks that transformed Oregon during the second half of the 20th century.

-This exciting exhibit is Martha Solomon’s second curatorial project for the OHS Museum.
+This exciting exhibit was Martha Solomon’s second curatorial project for the OHS Museum.
 In 2009, she co-curated a survey of stereoscopic photography that included artifacts from 19th century cameras and stereo views, to a movie set from LAIKA’s 3D film, Coraline, released just a month prior to the exhibit opening.

-Our third publication, Photography In My Bones – Half a Century of Images by Frank Barnett, was the 2017 recipient of the Independent Publishers Silver Medal Award in Photography.
+Photography In My Bones – Half a Century of Images by Frank Barnett, was the 2017 recipient of the Independent Publishers Silver Medal Award in Photography.
 The book is available here as a PDF and may be used as a catalog for ordering Frank’s images archivally matted to 16 x 20 inches.
 Any single image in the book can be purchased as an archival pigment ink print.
 Prices range from $400 to $550 including domestic shipping.
 Custom framing is also available.
 Please contact the gallery at (503) 880-1300 with your image(s) selection for exact prices.

 Barnett & Solomon provide curated installations for individuals, corporations, and museums, an activity that both Frank and Martha had done for decades prior to forming their present-day collaboration.